Hu Tieu has been a popular dish in Southern Vietnam since the 1950s. It can be said that Hu Tieu is a typical dish in Saigon, similar to Pho in Hanoi.

 In Southern Vietnam, the name “Bun thit nuong ” is widely known, but in the North, people use “bun cha” to indicate this delicious food.

-Depending on each region, this dish has a certain difference and this feature is shown in the shape of meat as well as how it was sliced.
+Depending on each region, this dish has a distinct difference, and this feature is shown in the shape of meat as well as how it was sliced.

 Bun thit nuong is often presented with thin slices of grilled pork, while Bun cha is served with meatball and square slices of grilled pork.

-In order to keep the taste and moisture content of the grilled pork, the cook must leave a small amount of fat when slice and shape the meat, so the meat can be more delicious.
+To keep the taste and moisture content of the grilled pork, the cook must leave a small amount of fat when slice and shape the meat so that the meat can be more delicious.

-The traditional meat selection is shoulder meat as it’s the most perfect meat for this noodle dish thanks to its lean texture and the ideal fat content for grilling on the charcoal.
+The traditional meat selection is shoulder meat as it’s a perfect meat for this noodle dish thanks to its lean texture and the ideal fat content for grilling on the charcoal.